 - 8 sheets of nori

-- Rinse the sushi rice very well to remove the starch, at least three times.
+- Rinse the sushi rice very well to remove the starch, around 7 times.

 - Drain the rice and add it to a pot with a tight-fitting lid.

-- Add in the water, a pinch of salt, put on the lid and bring to the boil.
+- Add in the water, a pinch of salt put on the lid, and heat on high until starting to boil.

-- Lower the heat to the lowest setting, and let cook for 15 minutes,
+- Lower the heat to the lowest setting, and let cook for 15 minutes (covered).

 - Remove from the heat and let sit for five minutes.